Greece reaches deal with lenders over reforms unlocking stalled aid

 After weeks of talks between the government and representatives from the European Union and International Monetary Fund, a deal was reached overnight over a first set of demanded reforms, Finance Minister Euclid Tsakalotos said.

 "It was a difficult negotiation," Tsakalotos said.
-"Over the summer the pressure to reach a deal came from the specter of Grexit, this time it was the need to recapitalize banks," he said.
+"Over the summer the pressure to reach a deal came from the spectre of Grexit, this time it was the need to recapitalise banks," he said.

 "The agreement covers all 48 demanded reforms and some extra milestones on financial issues."